 One of Australia’s food bowls, the Granite Belt is renowned for apples, stone fruit, and wine.
 Only 3 hours from Brisbane or the Gold Coast, the region is perfect for a weekend away with wine tasting and national park hiking top of the list.
-Last weekend we road-tripped with a group of travel writers to explore, taste, sip, and marvel at its unique landscape.
+Last weekend we road-tripped with a group of travel writers to explore, taste, sip, and to marvel at its unique landscape.
 We also listened to strawberry and apple growers, soap makers, brewers, winemakers, restaurateurs, and chocolatiers.
-Briefly here are some of their stories.
+Earthly and heavenly all at once.

 25 apples in every pie